Your money-making expert. Financial journalist, TV and radio personality.

 Running a car is an expensive business.
-The cost of buying the car, including any car finance, maintaining it, plus fuel and insurance all add up – so it’s time to start making your car pay for itself, whilst considering its future value.
+The cost of buying the car, including any car finance, maintaining it, plus fuel and insurance, all add up.
+It’s time to start making your car pay for itself, whilst considering its future value.

 Here are eight ways you can use your car to make you money.

-It’s called vehicle wrapping and, what’s more, you can make about £100 a month doing it!
+It’s called vehicle wrapping, and you can make about £100 a month doing it!

 In order to be considered you’ll need to have:

-Ads on your car can be added and taken off without spoiling your paintwork and there’s full insurance should something go wrong – so don’t worry about that.
+Ads on your car can be added and taken off without spoiling your paintwork, and there’s full insurance should something go wrong.

-Each company works differently – some ask you to drive a certain amount of miles before you get paid whereas others will match the advertising to your usual routine.
+Each company works differently.
+Some ask you to drive a certain number of miles before you get paid, whereas others will match the advertising fee to your usual routine.

-For some reason car wrapping attracts more than its fair share of scammers and cowboys so it’s important to fully research a company before deciding to hand over information and getting the ads on your car.
+For some reason car wrapping can attract more than its fair share of scammers.
+It’s important to fully research a company before deciding to hand over information and getting the ads on your car.

-They make a good collecting opportunity but there’s a chance that the number plate you have now might just hold some value.
+They make a good collecting opportunity, But there’s also a chance that the number plate you have now might just hold some value.

-If your number plate happens to contain a word then someone will pay a fair bit to get their hands on it.
+If your number plate happens to contain a word, someone might pay a fair bit to get their hands on it.

 If you think your number plate might be worth something you can get a free evaluation from sites such as carreg.co.uk.